safai-labs/ioctl/README.md

 Helpers for binding `ioctl`s in Rust.
 Currently supports Linux on all architectures except SPARC and Alpha.
 Other platforms welcome!

+The `ioctl-sys` crate provides a basic interface to write your own ioctl wrappers.

+The `ioctls` crate provides wrappers for a bunch of ioctls.

 This library is pretty low-level and messy. `ioctl` is not fun.

 What is an `ioctl`?